400 sheets of paper

 3. The individual is customarily engaged in an independent trade, occupation, profession, or business related to that service.

+Generally, it is the employer’s responsibility to establish that both these conditions exist.
 Additionally, we evaluate the overall “totality of circumstances” to make a determination.
-The “totality of the circumstances” test is based upon an assessment of 9 different factors contained within Colorado law.
+The “totality of the circumstances” test is based upon an assessment of 9 different factors constrained within Colorado Law.
 This is not an exhaustive list and other relevant factors may be considered.

 There are 9 factors that demonstrate correct classification